 You can ask any local and they will give you a slightly different version every time, but the foundation of the story is the same.
 A duke, the Marques, fell in love with a beautiful nun, and because of her cunning, Queretaro flourished in the face of despair.

-It begins with a powerful Basque nobleman named Don Juan Antonio de Urrutia y Arana Perez de Inoriza y Chávarri, Marques de la Villa del Villar del Aguila (yes, that’s his full name).
-Don Juan Antonio fell in love with a nun, Sister Marcela, who just so happened to be the niece of his wife.
+The love story behind Casa de la Marquesa begins with a powerful and rich Basque nobleman named Don Juan Antonio de Urrutia y Arana Perez de Inoriza y Chávarri, Marques de la Villa del Villar del Aguila (yes, that’s his full name).
+Don Juan Antonio was married, but that didn’t stop him from having a wandering eye.
+He fell in love with a nun, Sister Marcela, who also happened to be the niece of his wife.
 As much as he tried to woo her, she kindly rejected his advances, declaring that she was married to God.

-In the early 1700s, the river running through Queretaro became contaminated because of the ever- growing population.
-The nuns tried desperately to help the people of Queretaro, but without clean drinking water, people continued to get sick and die.
+Queretaro was a thriving and growing city in the early 1700s.
+Because of new construction, and poor sanitation, the river running through Queretaro that provided drinking water was also being dammed and contaminated.
+The nuns tried desperately to help the people of Queretaro, but without clean drinking water, the people became sick and were dying.
 Sister Marcela went to the Marques and asked that if he truly loved her, he would bring clean water to the city and build the most beautiful house anyone has ever seen.

 He, thinking this could be the way to win her heart, provided the funds to build the aqueduct between a natural spring in La Cañada (the ravine) and the center of Queretaro.
-The 74 arch aqueduct connected to fountains and water tanks around the city, providing clean water to the people.
+His vision can be seen today in the 74-arch pink sandstone aqueduct connected to fountains and water tanks around the city.

 After the completion of the aqueduct, he again proclaimed his love and her response was a mere thank you.
 According to any local I asked, she did not fall for his advances, and stayed true to God.